Fatty Liver Breakfast Ideas [Updated for 2023]

 With “guacamole” I don’t mean the one you can get from the store (unless you are 100% certain that it’s made from natural ingredients only).

-You can make your own quickly and it’s delicious and healthy: just get one ripe avocado, peel it up and put it in a bowl.
+To prepare it, simply get one ripe avocado, peel it up and put it in a bowl.

 Pour over it two teaspoons freshly squeezed lemon juice and one-two cloves of garlic, minced.